thoanguyen2907/isa5-front-end-project/README.md

 Fork this repo, then clone the **fork** to your machine and start working on it.
 You can open a pull request as soon as possible (no need to wait until finished)
 For styling, you can use whatever css solution you want: css, bootstrap, Material UI, etc.
 You need to install the css library yourself.
+Checkout the separate branch when you finish each step.

 ### Step 1
 Write the codes in typescript